dvorjackz/Sift/README.md

 # Sift
 Compare two resumes at time.
 Left and right arrow keys select the "winning" resume.
 Resumes are ranked using a chess-based elo system.
 Resumes are pulled in batches to improve performance.
 Backend repo found [here](https://github.com/dvorjackz/Sift-backend).
 Live at [bit.ly/dsp-sift](https://bit.ly/dsp-sift).
 When adding resumes, make sure the resumes are named "First Last.pdf" so that the names can be parsed correctly.
-Built using the MERN stack.
+Built using the MERN stack!

 ### Deployment Instructions
 Access EC2 instance (local copy of poolfolio.pem required):